 Be mindful of everything around you, especially other drivers and pedestrians.
 Last but not least, when you are in a parking lot, do not limit your ability to respond fast; your call or text can wait a few seconds, which could eventually cost a life.

 Although you cannot control the actions of other drivers, you can take some precautions to lessen the likelihood of an accident.
 You can reduce the potential pain and suffering by ultimately preventing the accident by taking precautions and being aware of your surroundings.

-If you were hurt in the collision, you must seek medical attention and list all of your injuries.
+If you were hurt in the parking lot, you must seek medical attention and list all of your parking lot injuries.
 Get the full name, address, phone number, and insurance information of the at-fault driver if they are still on the scene.

-If it’s safe to do so, document the car accident in parking lot scene with photos.
+If it’s safe to do so, document the accident in parking lot scene with photos.
+Check for any eyewitnesses there.
 Furthermore, note any details about the location and what happened there.
 Not only will all of this information be helpful when making an insurance claim, but it can also be helpful if you decide to take legal action.

 Why should you be responsible for paying for the consequences if you weren’t the one who caused the accident?
 Your health should come first when you are hurt in an accident, but you shouldn’t be responsible for covering your medical bills.
-Lawyers will assist you in recovering your losses, such as;
+Parking lot acccident lawyers will assist you in recovering your losses, such as;

 - Lost income